AngleProtocol/angle-docs/side-products/merkl/helpers.md

 ### Requesting support for a new liquidity manager

-To add support for your liquidity manager you can create a ticket in our [Discord](https://discord.com/invite/5Af6xum9bc).
+To add support for your liquidity manager you can create a BD ticket in our [Discord](https://discord.com/invite/5Af6xum9bc).

 You will need to submit the following information for each chain/DEX pair you want to add: